roopalgarg/chatbot/README.md

 The input encoded sentences and the decoded output lengths are split into buckets of fixed lenghts as defined in the config file.

-If during output, the output is trimmed if an <EOS> token is observed.
+The output is trimmed if an EOS token is observed.

+The vocab for the encoder and decoder is trimmed to 20000 words each.

 The code is a re-wright from : https://github.com/llSourcell/tensorflow_chatbot